Ron Villone: Washington Nationals

 He then signed a minor league deal with the Washington Nationals on April 10 and was assigned to Triple-A Syracuse.
 On May 7, Villone's contract was purchased from Syracuse.
 He led the team in appearances in 2009 with 63.
 On March 15, 2010, the Washington Nationals released him.
 He was re-signed on April 19.
 Villone was recovering from a leg injury at the time of his initial release.

 During a July 23, 2010, game with the Durham Bulls, Villone took the mound in the eighth inning with a one-run lead but gave up a walk to what would become the tying run.
 He then threw to first base 12 times to hold the runner, without once throwing to home plate, annoying the crowd who booed Villone mercilessly.
 When Villone finally threw to home plate, the batter bunted the ball back to Villone, who failed to make the play.
 Villone walked the next batter and hit the following batter with a two-strike pitch to force in the tying run.
 He was immediately pulled from the game.

 Less than a month later, on August 12, 2010, he was once again released after posting an ERA of 6.59 during his time in Triple A. On March 10, 2011, Villone re-signed with the Nationals.

 Somerset Patriots

 Cut from the Nationals before the regular season started, Villone then signed with the Somerset Patriots of the independent AA Atlantic League.

 Coaching career

 Chicago Cubs

 He became the pitching coach of the Chicago Cubs' Single-A affiliate, the Peoria Chiefs, in 2012.
 In December 2012, Villone was announced as the pitching coach for the Cubs' new Single-A affiliate, the Kane County Cougars, where he spent the 2013 season.
 In December 2013, he was promoted to pitching coach for the Daytona Cubs of the Class A-Advanced Florida State League.
 Villone spent four seasons as the minor-league pitching rehab coordinator before joining the Triple-A Iowa Cubs starting with the 2021 season.

 Los Angeles Angels

 In 2024, Villone was named pitching coach for the Tri-City Dust Devils the High-A affiliate of the Los Angeles Angels.
+In 2026, he was reassigned as the assistant pitching coach for the ACL Angels the rookie-level affiliate of the Los Angeles Angels.